Fun Pangasius Fish Facts For Kids | Kidadl

 How many pangasius are there in the world?

 The exact number of the population of pangasius fish or basa fish is not known.
 There are 22 different species of fish under this genus, and while the population of most species among them is stable, there are many among this species whose information is not still not known to us.
-There is no specific information on the estimated population of all the species.

-Where does a pangasius live?
+Where does Pangasius live?

-Pangasius or basa are native of Southeast Asia.
-Most pangasius fish live in the lower parts of the Mekong river in Vietnam.
-During the breeding season, this Asian fish swims upstream to Cambodia.
 Once the eggs hatch and they grow up to be a fry, they swim downstream to Vietnam again.
 They are mainly found in the waters of Thailand, Laos, Myanmar, and Vietnam.
-This species of fish has been introduced to many other rivers in different countries for the purpose of aquaculture, like the Iridescent shark (Pangasius hypophthalmus).
+This species of fish has been introduced to many other rivers in different countries for aquaculture, like the Iridescent shark (Pangasius hypophthalmus).

 What is a pangasius' habitat?